yeaske/frest/README.md

 REST with Flask

-A Flask API to return a sample json and an ajax front end to display the data.
+A sample Flask API to return a hardcoded json (to be replaced by db/file drawn jsons called deeds) and an html page to display the data with ajax.

 Installation
 ------------